Boise Water Quality at a Glance

 Is Boise Water Safe to Drink?

-Generally Yes – Boise’s water meets federal standards and PFAS levels are below new EPA limits of 4 parts per trillion.
-However, third-party testing has found concerning levels of arsenic, hexavalent chromium, and other contaminants above health guidelines.
-Water comes from 70% groundwater wells and 30% Boise River treatment plants.
+Generally Yes — Boise’s water meets federal standards and PFAS levels in the Veolia system remain below the EPA’s 2024 limit of 4 parts per trillion.
+However, third-party testing has identified concerning levels of arsenic, hexavalent chromium, and disinfection byproducts above health guidelines.
+Water comes from approximately 70% groundwater wells and 30% Boise River surface water treatment.
+See our water filter guide for certified filtration options suited to Boise’s specific contaminant profile.

 ⚠️ Key Concerns for Boise Residents

-• Arsenic: Third-party testing found levels exceeding health guidelines, naturally occurring in Idaho groundwater
+- Arsenic: Third-party testing found levels exceeding health guidelines — naturally occurring in Idaho’s groundwater geology and a known carcinogen at elevated exposures

-• Disinfection Byproducts: Total trihalomethanes (TTHMs) from chlorine treatment above health guidelines
+- Disinfection Byproducts: Total trihalomethanes (TTHMs) from chlorine treatment detected above health guidelines — a persistent concern in surface-water-blended systems

 Read the full report below for detailed analysis, specific contaminant data, and actionable recommendations for Boise residents.

-Boise – Idaho – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Boise, Idaho — Water Quality Report 2026: PFAS Testing, Infrastructure & Safety

 Boise sources its drinking water from two primary sources: approximately 70% comes from the Treasure Valley aquifer system through deep groundwater wells, while the remaining 30% is drawn from the Boise River and treated at the Marden and Columbia Water Treatment Plants.
 The groundwater originates from snowmelt that travels through mountain watersheds and filters naturally underground for years before reaching the wells.
-While Veolia’s water meets federal standards, third-party testing has identified concerning levels of arsenic, hexavalent chromium, and other contaminants above health guidelines.
-The utility has implemented significant investments in membrane filtration technology, corrosion control, and water quality monitoring to ensure sustainable water supply for Idaho’s capital region.
+While Veolia’s water meets all federal standards, third-party testing has identified concerning levels of arsenic, hexavalent chromium, and other contaminants above health guidelines.
+The utility has invested significantly in membrane filtration technology, corrosion control, and water quality monitoring — though Boise’s rapid growth as one of the fastest-growing cities in the American West is placing increasing strain on the Treasure Valley aquifer.
+For statewide context, see our Idaho water quality overview.

 Latest Testing Results

-• Third-Party Testing Concerns: Independent analysis found Boise water exceeds health guidelines for arsenic, hexavalent chromium, manganese, radiological contaminants, tetrachloroethylene, and total trihalomethanes – though still within federal regulatory limits.
+- Third-Party Testing Concerns: Independent analysis found Boise area water exceeds health guidelines for arsenic, hexavalent chromium, manganese, radiological contaminants, tetrachloroethylene, and total trihalomethanes — though still within federal regulatory limits, highlighting the gap between regulatory compliance and public health benchmarks.

-• Testing Scope: Veolia conducts comprehensive water quality monitoring across all 83 wells and treatment facilities, with regular testing for over 80 different contaminants to ensure regulatory compliance and water safety.
+- Testing Scope: Veolia conducts comprehensive water quality monitoring across all 83 wells and both treatment facilities, regularly testing for over 80 contaminants to ensure regulatory compliance — a programme independently verified by the Idaho DEQ.

 Water Sources

-• Deep Groundwater Wells: Primary source (approximately 70% of supply) from 83 active wells ranging from 200-1,100 feet deep, drawing from the Treasure Valley aquifer system fed by mountain snowmelt.
+- Deep Groundwater Wells: Primary source (approximately 70% of supply) from 83 active wells ranging from 200–1,100 feet deep, drawing from the Treasure Valley aquifer — a confined system fed by Snake River Plain recharge and mountain snowmelt from the Boise Front.

-• Boise River Surface Water: Secondary source (approximately 30% of supply) with water rights to Lucky Peak Reservoir releases, providing system redundancy and additional capacity during peak demand periods.
+- Boise River Surface Water: Secondary source (approximately 30% of supply), with water rights to Lucky Peak Reservoir releases.
+Surface water provides critical system redundancy during high-demand summer periods and aquifer recovery seasons.

-• Source Water Protection: Natural filtration through underground basalt formations and comprehensive watershed protection measures help maintain source water quality before treatment.
+- Source Water Protection: Natural filtration through underground basalt formations, combined with watershed protection measures coordinated with the U.S. Bureau of Reclamation, helps maintain source water quality before treatment.
+Long-term aquifer sustainability is an emerging concern given the region’s rapid population growth.

 Advanced Treatment Technology

-• Marden Water Treatment Plant: Direct filtration facility utilizing dual-media filtration to remove particulate matter, with pH adjustment to reduce water corrosivity and optimize distribution system performance.
+- Marden Water Treatment Plant: Direct filtration facility using dual-media filtration to remove particulate matter, with pH adjustment to reduce water corrosivity and optimise performance throughout the distribution system.

-• Groundwater Treatment: Well water treated with chlorine disinfection for microorganism control, with polyphosphate addition at nine wells to sequester iron and manganese for improved water clarity.
+- Groundwater Treatment: Well water is treated with chlorine disinfection for microorganism control, with polyphosphate addition at nine wells to sequester iron and manganese and prevent discolouration in the distribution system.

-• Distribution System Improvements: Ongoing infrastructure replacement and expansion to serve the Treasure Valley’s rapidly growing population, with smart monitoring systems for leak detection and pressure management.
+- Distribution System Growth: Veolia continues expanding and upgrading infrastructure to serve the Treasure Valley’s fast-growing population, deploying smart monitoring systems for leak detection, pressure management, and real-time water quality tracking.

 Customer Protection Initiatives

 Veolia Water Idaho provides extensive customer support through transparent water quality reporting, 24/7 customer service, and proactive communication about water quality issues.
 The utility works closely with the Idaho Department of Environmental Quality to monitor emerging contaminants and implement necessary treatment upgrades.
-Educational outreach helps residents understand water conservation practices, system operations, and the value of professional water management in Idaho’s high desert environment.
-Despite meeting federal standards, residents concerned about specific contaminants like arsenic and hexavalent chromium should consider point-of-use filtration systems for additional protection.
+Despite meeting all federal standards, residents concerned about arsenic, hexavalent chromium, or disinfection byproducts should consider certified point-of-use filtration for drinking and cooking water.
+See our water filter solutions guide for NSF-certified options addressing these specific contaminants.
+You can also monitor any local emergency advisories via the live U.S. boil water tracker.

 Recommendations for Boise Residents